 Mission Statement and Program Learning Objectives

-The purpose of the School of Music and Dance is to:
+The purpose of the School of Music is to:

-- Engage a diverse university population in experiences that foster life-long learning and a greater understanding of music and dance;
+- Engage a diverse university population in experiences that foster life-long learning and a greater understanding of music;

 - Provide and sustain a unique performing arts culture for the university, Silicon Valley, and the greater Bay Area;

-- Generate creative activities and scholarship in music and dance that have local, national, and international significance.
+- Generate creative activities and scholarship in music that have local, national, and international significance.

 Program Learning Objectives